McGrapefruit/pink-quanta/content/SPACE/Obsidian/Obsidian.md

 Obsidian is a note app which can be configured and used in a million different ways, from simplistic note-taking to advanced *Information-Management-Systems*.

 There are a lot of reasons of [[Why I use Obsidian|why I use Obsidian]] instead of any other software.
-**Data-sovereignty** (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the **freedom to build any workflow** you come up with, are only a vew of the reasons.
+**Data-sovereignty** (offline data, no vendor lock-in, human readable markdown files which can be imported into every other tool), as well as the **freedom to build any workflow** you come up with, are only a few of the reasons.

 ==Obsidian is for everybody who writes notes about "stuff" ==(literally anything) ==and wants to keep and easily find those notes again in the future== (future-proof).

-Its is great for students/university/Education, (Project) Managers, Assistants, Side-Husslers, Hobbies, (Journal-)Writers etc. – anything that has to do with organisation or writing.
+It's great for students/university/education, (project-) managers, assistants, side-husslers, hobbies, (journal-)writers etc. – anything that has to do with organisation or writing.
 If you are already using tools like Evernote, Apple-notes, onenote or similar, you will LOVE Obsidian.

-Many new users complain about being overwelmed by the sheere possibilities of customization through different plugins and setups. **In my opinion the obsidian online-community paints a picture of an overly complicated software**.
+Many new users complain about being overwhelmed by the sheer possibilities of customization through different plugins and setups. **In my opinion the obsidian online-community paints a picture of an overly complicated software**.
 But thats not true at all.

 When opening the app for the first time, the app is bare-naked and has only the most necessary functions:

-- Its a simple and *fast* text editor
+- It's a simple and *fast* text editor
 - Notes created in the app are stored in a local folder on your computer.
-- You can create sub-folders to further structure your notes, while also being able to add Hashtags to individual notes.
+- You can create sub-folders to further structure your notes, while also being able to add hashtags to individual notes.
 - You also have the option to link related notes together, just like an article in Wikipedia has hyperlinks to related articles within the text.

-Thats it.
+That's it.
 Simple UserInterface, no junk.
-Unused Features can be hidden.
-Needed Features can be installed through plugins written by the massive community.
+Unused features can be hidden.
+Needed features can be installed through plugins written by the massive community.

-Its the massive library of plugins and their interactions, with sheer endless possibilities that can seem like rocketscience.
-People on the internet explaining how to use obsidian often fail to mention, that their just showing how THEY use obsidian. **There is no right way to use Obsidian**.
+It's the massive library of plugins and their interactions, with sheer endless possibilities that can seem like rocket-science.
+People on the internet explaining how to use obsidian often fail to mention, that they're just showing how THEY use obsidian. **There is no right way to use Obsidian**.
 It has to work for YOU.
 Don't bother trying to mimic a complex system from somebody else on the internet, as you will be violating [[Gall's Law]]. **Keep obsidian as it is: Simple.** And if the need arises, your system will grow organically over time.

 ### What I use Obsidian for